andreabonvini/Notes/Advanced_Signals/Questions.md

   $$
   W_{xx}(t,f) = \delta[t,f-f_x(t)]
   $$
-  and the WV is a line in the $t-f​$ plane, concentrated at any instant around the instantaneous frequency of the signal.
+  and the WV is a line in the $t-f$ plane, concentrated at any instant around the instantaneous frequency of the signal.
 From a practical point of view, this property shows that the representation is able to correctly localize (jointly in *time* and *frequency*) a sinusoidal component whose properties are varying with time.

   ![](images/WV1.PNG)